F12 Installation Procedure

 kernel, such as setting the resolution.
 The option for doing so is

 When I originally installed FC6 on a new Dell D620 laptop

 given to me by the university a day after FC6 was released), the kernel

 bit of difficulty determining the appropriate resolution of the display

-having problems with the graphical installer on F7, you can
+having problems with the graphical installer, you can

 use the 'resolution=<width>x<height>'

 try and force a particular resolution.
 For example, you could boot with

 or upgrade an existing system and hit Enter.